WeiWan5675/Flink-DSP/README.md

 ## 🌌Introduction

-&ensp;Flink-DSP can help you process business data streams by the action of drag-and-drop.
-By developing reusable plugins and applying custom plugins in your process, the cost of data service development can be greatly reduced.
+&ensp;Flink-DSP can help you process business data streams by drag-and-drop action.
+By developing reusable plugins and applying them in your process, the cost of data service development can be greatly reduced.

 &ensp;Relying on the powerful features provided by Flink, such as massively parallel processing and high availability, business applications processed through Flink-DSP contain these features natively.